Featuring Cheyanne Perry of “Hospital Princess”

 - How much do you edit your stories, poems and blog posts before sharing them?

 It differs.
 Poems are hardly edited and are posted soon after completion.
-Contrarily, stories and blog posts are potentially are edited over the span of a few weeks.
+Contrarily, stories and blog posts are potentially edited over the span of a few weeks.
 I have some blog posts that remain as drafts for months until I am fully satisfied.

 - How does writing play a role in your everyday life and communication?